 - Comparison of actual results with expected ones

 The black box approach can be applied throughout the whole software development life cycle.
-It can be used at the stages of unit, integration, system, acceptance and regression testing.
-In the majority of cases, the system is verified in the production environment in order to evaluate the software from end users’ perspective.
+It can be used at the unit, integration, system, acceptance, and regression testing stages.
+In most cases, the system is verified in the production environment to evaluate the software from the end-users’ perspective.
 But the environment can be simulated if it is too difficult to execute real-life test scenarios in laboratory conditions.

 Test data definition

 As the number of possible inputs can be too large, testing all of them is not viable.
-Because of the reason, several techniques are applied to select a proper test data and ensure adequate test coverage.
+Thus, several techniques are applied to select proper test data and ensure adequate test coverage.
 They are: